top of page

 Season 12 Calendar Highlights

-Season 12 will officially begin in São Paulo on 6 December 2025, before heading to Mexico City on 10 January.
-Formula E will then return to Miami at the Hard Rock Stadium circuit and make its long-awaited debut in Madrid on 21 March 2026.
+Season 12 will officially begin in São Paulo on 6 December 2025.
+It will then head to Mexico City on 10 January.
+Formula E will return to Miami at the Hard Rock Stadium circuit and make its long-awaited debut in Madrid on 21 March 2026.

-From there, the championship continues across Europe with double-headers in Berlin and Monaco, before heading to Sanya, Shanghai, and Tokyo for an exciting Asian leg.
+From there, the championship continues across Europe with double-headers in Berlin and Monaco.
+It will then head to Sanya, Shanghai, and Tokyo for an exciting Asian leg.
 The season concludes in London on 15 and 16 August 2026, the city that has hosted every Formula E finale since Season 9.

 Insights and Inclusion